MrNeRF/gaussian-splatting-cuda/README.md

 cmake --build build --target install --config Release -- -j cd ..
 ```
 Then, you can view the results with:
 ```bash
 ./SIBR_viewers/install/bin/SIBR_gaussianViewer_app -m output
 ```

+## Contribution Guidelines

+Thank you for considering a contribution!
+Below are some guidelines to help ensure our project remains effective and consistent.

+1. **Getting Started with Contributions**:
+    - I've marked several beginner-friendly issues as **good first issues**.
+If you're new to the project, these are great places to start.
+    - For those looking to contribute something not currently listed as an issue, feel free to create one, or you can direct message me on Twitter for a quick chat.
+Since there are not many contributors at the moment, I'm happy to discuss your ideas and help you get started.

+2. **Before Submitting Your Pull Request**:
+    - Please squash your commits for clarity and to make my life as reviewer way easier.
+    - Ensure you've applied `clang-format` to maintain consistent coding style.
+    - We aim to minimize dependencies.
+If you're introducing a new one, it's essential to raise an issue for discussion first.
+There are ongoing efforts to reduce the number of dependencies, and your understanding in this area is appreciated.

+3. **Key Principles for Contributions**:
+    - **Speed**: We want to be the fastest 3D gaussian splatting implementation on this planet.
+Being lightning fast is key!
+I want instant training!
+    - **Quality**: Always prioritize high-quality rendering output.
+Never compromise quality for speed.
+    - **Usability**: We want to have a nice user experience.
+We're still perfecting this, and your contribution can make a difference!

+4. **Dataset Contributions**:
+    - If you have a unique dataset that you believe will be an excellent addition and that is eye popping, we'd love to see it!
+Remember, we're aiming to showcase exceptional datasets.
+We want to show off the best of the best.
+If you're unsure, feel free to raise an issue for discussion first.

+Together, with your contributions, we can make this project stand out.
+Thank you for being a part of this journey!

 ## libtorch
 Initially, I utilized libtorch to simplify the development process.
 Once the implementation is stable with libtorch, I will begin replacing torch elements with my custom CUDA implementation.